Skip to content

 trim_whitespace

-Trims any and all whitespace from the beginning and end of a string.
+Trims any and all whitespace from the beginning and end of a string, returning a new string.

 string string::trim_whitespace();